 8. Educators are required to wear mouth-to-nose coverings when in contact with each other and other adults.
 In contact with children, this only applies if it is pedagogically justifiable.

 These measures are in place (for now) until the end of October.
 Let's hope they are crowned with success.
-Stay healthy and take care of yourselves and your fellow humans!
+Stay healthy and take care of yourself and your fellow human beings!